asos-mattnangle/asos-standards/CONTRIBUTING.md

 If your team doesn't have access or doesn't use Jira, we'll create the ticket for you.

-Things to talk about on our first conversation:
+Things to talk about in our first conversation:

 * Planned implementation
 * Feature toggle approach